 Net revenue earned outside of the United States is principally generated by our operations in Europe, Canada, Australia, and Asia.
-For the three months ended January 31, 2010 and 2009, approximately 32.1% and 47.3%, respectively, of our net revenue was earned outside of the United States.
+For the three months ended July 31, 2010 and 2009, approximately 46.3% and 42.2%, respectively, of our net revenue was earned outside of the United States.
+For the nine months ended July 31, 2010 and 2009, approximately 41.9% and 41.2%, respectively, of our net revenue was earned outside of the United States.
 We are subject to risks inherent in foreign trade, including increased credit risks, tariffs and duties, fluctuations in foreign currency exchange rates, shipping delays and international political, regulatory and economic developments, all of which can have a significant impact on our operating results.